Notalib/nativescript-webview-ext/.github/pull_request_template.md

 ## PR Checklist

-- [ ] The PR title follows our guidelines: https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md#commit-messages.
+- [ ] The PR title follows our guidelines: https://github.com/Notalib/nativescript-webview-ext/blob/master/CONTRIBUTING.md#commit-messages.
 - [ ] There is an issue for the bug/feature this PR is for.
 To avoid wasting your time, it's best to open a suggestion issue first and wait for approval before working on it.
 - [ ] All existing tests are passing.
   - [ ] On Android
   - [ ] On iOS 9
   - [ ] On iOS 10
+  - [ ] On iOS 11
-  - [ ] On iOS 11+
+  - [ ] On iOS 12+
 - [ ] Tests for the changes are included

 ## What is the current behavior?